swizzin/docs.swizzin.ltd/docs/applications/duckdns.md

 sidebar_label: Duck DNS
 ---

-A simple setup for your own free Dynamic DNS domain, ideal for (but not limited to) setups hosted at home.
+A simple setup for your own _free_ Dynamic DNS domain, ideal for (but not limited to) setups hosted at home.

-This will allow you to access your server remotely without having to remember the possibly ever-changing IP, and use a domain name instead.
+This will allow you to access your server remotely through a domain, rather than having to remember the dynamically changing IP

 ## Registering at Duck DNS
-It is required to register with Duck DNS first in order to be able to use their service.
-The registration is free, and is done through GitHub, Reddit, Google or other SSO providers.
+It is required to register with [Duck DNS](https://duckdns.org) first in order to be able to use their service.

 After logging in, please create your first Duck DNS domain.
 There is a limit of 5 domains per account.